 Basic Chinese Tones in Mandarin Chinese.
 Is it important?
 YES!

-In this Basic Chinese series I will give you a simple introduction to the Chinese language, Chinese characters, and I will show you how you can introduce Mandarin Chinese to your child from ground zero.
+In this Basic Chinese series, I will give you a simple introduction to the Chinese language, and Chinese characters, and I will show you how you can introduce Mandarin Chinese to your child from ground zero.

-The first topic I have shared in this series is the Two Chinese Writing System: Traditional Chinese and simplified Chinese.
+The first topic I have shared in this series is the Two Chinese Writing Systems: Traditional Chinese and Simplified Chinese.
 You can read it here.

 This time I want to talk about Chinese tones!